adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 	<div class="product">
 	<div class="searchResults">

-Non semantic classes don't tell you *what* the HTML represents.
-At best, they give you an idea of what the elements look like (at certain screen sizes), but that's all.
+Non semantic classes don't tell us *what* the HTML represents.
+At most, they give us an idea of what elements look like.

 Semantic classes have a much clearer meaning.
-They don't tell you what they look like, but that's okay.
+They don't tell us what they look like, but that's okay.
 That's what CSS is for.
-Semantic class names mean something to HTML, CSS, Javascript and automation test scripts.
+Semantic class names mean something to HTML, CSS, Javascript and automated tests.

 There are many reasons why semantic class names are advantageous:

 ## 1. Because their intention is clear

-The intention of a semantic class name is clear, whether you're viewing the HTML or the CSS.
+The intention of a semantic class name is clear, whether we're looking at the HTML or the CSS.
 Understanding the intention of an element when it has a sprinkling of visual classes is far less clear.
-At most you'll have a vague understanding of the stylistic intentions.
+At most we'll gain a vague understanding of the stylistic intentions.

 ## 2. Because it's easier to build responsive sites

 Styles often change based on viewport size.
-For example, you might float elements on big screens but not on small screens.
-If you have, for example, a class called `clearfix` but it doesn't clear on small screens, your code is misleading.
+For example, elements may sit beside each other when there is enough space.
+When there isn't they'll be stacked.

-If you use semantic class names, then you can style them differently based on media queries making it easier to maintain.
+When the elements are stacked, a `clearfix` class, for example, makes are code misleading.
+Semantic class names can be styled easily through media queries making it easier to maintain.

 ## 3. Because they are easier to find

-Non semantic classes such as `.red` and `.pull-left` will be scattered all over the code.
-This means a search will yield many results, making it hard to find a particular portion of HTML.
+Classes such as `.red` and `.pull-left` will reside across many elements within the codebase.
+Therefore, a search will yield many results.
+This means it will be hard to track down the HTML in question.

-On the other hand, searching for a semantic class will find the HTML in question.
-And if you're inspecting an element, finding the related CSS will be far easier.
+A semantic class such as `.basket` should yield just one result making it much easier to find.
+And if we inspect an element, it will be quicker to track down the releated selector.

 ## 4. Because they reduce the risk of regression

-When you edit a class that describes *style*, the change will propogate to every single element with that class.
-Knowing CSS as you do, do you feel comfortable that you didn't cause unexpected problems elsewhere?
+Editing a stylistic class propogates to every element that uses it.
+Therefore, updating its styles increases the chance of regression drastically.

-Semantic class names are unique, so when editing one, you'll feel confident that your change only applies to the module in question, making maintenance easier.
+Semantic class names are unique, so when editing one, we can be confident that our changes apply only to the module in question, making maintenance easier.

-## 5. Because you want to be confident in making changes
+## 5. Because we want to make changes with confidence

-When you don't feel confident changing code, you either cause problems or you avoid it altogether.
-The latter means that you'll end up with redundancy which itself causes maintenance issues.
+When we don't feel confident changing code, we either cause problems or we  avoid doing the work.
+The latter of which, causes redundancy.
+This makes it harder to maintain.

 ## 6. Because they provide hooks for automated tests too